dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/configuring-incremental-models.md

 This optional parameter for incremental models specifies a field (or combination of fields) that can uniquely identify each row within your model.
 You can define `unique_key` in a configuration block at the top of your model, and it can be a list in addition to a single column name.

-The `unique_key` should be supplied in your model definition as a string representing a simple column or a list of single quoted column names that can be used together, for example, `[‘col1, ‘col2’, …])`.
-We recommend you create a list of columns in your model.
+The `unique_key` should be supplied in your model definition as a string representing a simple column or a list of single quoted column names that can be used together, for example, `['col1', 'col2', …])`.

 :::tip
-We recommend using universally supported syntax to avoid problems and adhere to the same standards.
-For example, we recommend you pass these columns as a list: `unique_key = ['user_id', 'session_number']` instead of an expression: `concat(user_id, session_number)`.
+In cases where you need multiple columns in combination to uniquely identify each row, we recommend you pass these columns as a list (`unique_key = ['user_id', 'session_number']`), rather than a string expression (`unique_key = 'concat(user_id, session_number)'`).

+By using the first syntax, which is more universal, dbt can ensure that the columns will be templated into your incremental model materialization in a way that's appropriate to your database.
 :::

 </VersionBlock>